 Abstract reasoning tests are the tests with the largest variety of types and forms.
 Usually they show a sequence of 5-10 geometric shapes or a matrix united by some rule or logic.
 The main question is to find a logical connection between the figures and designate it.

-Read more about logic tests in our special article Abstract reasoning tests: what it is, rules, examples and tips
+Read more about logic tests in our special article Abstract reasoning tests: all you want to know about them

 How to prepare for abstract reasoning tests?